 Foods to Avoid

-Ferrets are great at escaping, so make sure the cage wires are spaced no more than one inch apart, and the doors need secure locking mechanisms.
+Ferrets are great at escaping, so make sure the cage wires are spaced no more than 1 inch apart, and the doors need secure locking mechanisms.
 The cage should also have a solid floor rather than a wire one to protect the animal's feet.

 Ferrets can't tolerate extreme cold or heat very well, so place the cage in a draft-free area out of direct sunlight.
 Bright, indirect lighting is best.
 Ferrets also enjoy interaction, so placing your ferret's cage in an area where they will receive the most attention is helpful for their mental health.

 Once you have the right cage, it's time to add accessories that will make your pet's home more comfortable.